 - Jack Bauer Interrogation Technique: This appears to be the only method of interrogation Inspector Devo uses, though in the second case we see, it doesn't work.

-- Jurisdiction Friction: With the CBSA in the first episode.
-Justified as they're suppose to take the lead in any criminal situation on the Canadian side of the American-Canadian border.
+- The Toronto Police Service has it with the Canadian Border Services Agency in the first episode.
+Justified as they're supposed to take the lead in any criminal situation on the Canadian side of the American-Canadian border.

 - Later on, between Doug and the officers from the Mumbai Police.
 Justified in that he's only visiting Mumbai to see his dad and he's not working in an official capacity.
 He's even accused of working such cases to discredit the force.